Celebrating Seniors - Sean Connery Turns 85 pt 2of2

 Connery took a two year break from filming movies before starring in The Name of the Rose (1986).
 He won a BAFTA Award for his performance in The Name of the Rose.

-Sean Connery's supporting role as an older mentor in Highlander (1986) to star Christopher Lambert, started to become a theme.
+Sean Connery's supporting role as an older mentor in Highlander (1986) to star Christopher Lambert, started to become a theme in his later films.
 Several of his subsequent movies and brought him both critical and popular acclaim:

 - Indiana Jones and the Last Crusade (1989), supporting Harrison Ford and a cast that included Denholm Elliott and John Rhys-Davies.